Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Make sure to provide those extra resources at the end of your article so they will be spending more time to go through them.
 For example, you might have written an article around “increasing website sales”, at the end of that post (or anywhere within your article), you can include a video by sharing your own sales experience.

 Here’s an example of such post where you’ll find both the article along with a video.
-It certainly helps with better dwell time on your website.

 3. Fix slow loading pages

 No one likes to spend their time on a slow loading website.
-If your pages are loading slowly, your dwell time will be really less when compared to your competitor sites (if their site speed is much better).
+If your pages are loading slowly, your overall time will be really less when compared to your competitor sites (if their site speed is much better).

 So make sure to fix slow loading pages.
 Properly optimize your image sizes before you upload them, use fewer plugins, and make sure to use the following tips to increase your page performance.